Deep Learning for Image Denoising: A Photographer's Guide

 Denoising real-world noisy images presents unique challenges.
 While deep learning models can be trained on synthetic noise, real-world noise is often more complex and less predictable.

 - Synthetic noise models are valuable for training deep learning models, but they often fail to capture the full complexity of real-world noise.
 To address this, researchers often combine synthetic and real-world data to improve the robustness of denoising models.
+A common strategy is to take clean images and artificially add synthetic noise to create noisy-clean pairs for training.
+If real-world noisy images with corresponding clean versions are available, they are also used.

 - Using diverse and representative datasets is crucial for training effective denoising models.
 These datasets should include a wide range of noise types and image content to ensure the model can generalize well to new, unseen images.
 As Eficient image denoising using deep learning: A brief survey explains, the continuous development and innovation of studies have provided more effective and accurate solutions for image denoising.